 Etiology of Thymoma

-Etiological factors of thymomas are not clearly known, however, some issues may be triggering factors of the thymic neoplasms, namely:
+Etiological factors of thymomas are not clearly known, however, some of the common condition associated with the thymomas are:

 - Inflammatory processes of the anterior mediastinum (cysts)